facebookarchive/redux-react-hook/README.md

 ## Example

+You can try out `redux-react-hook` right in your browser with the [Codesandbox example](https://codesandbox.io/s/github/ianobermiller/redux-react-hook-example).

-To run the example project, a simple todo app:
+To run the example project locally:

 ```bash
 # In one terminal, run `yarn start` in the root to rebuild the library itself